postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

     }
     ```

-    This policy will enable exporting and deploying for HTTP API schemas.
-(Exporting and deploying aren't supported for REST API schemas.)
+    This policy will enable exporting and deploying for HTTP API definitions.
+(Exporting and deploying aren't supported for REST API definitions.)
 You can customize the `Action` section in the IAM policy based on your needs:

     * `"apigateway:GET"` - (Required) Enables viewing API Gateway deployments for HTTP and REST APIs in Postman.
-    * `"apigateway:PUT"` - Enables [exporting](#exporting-and-deploying-your-api) HTTP API schemas to the API Gateway.
+    * `"apigateway:PUT"` - Enables [exporting](#exporting-and-deploying-your-api) HTTP API definitions to the API Gateway.
-    * `"apigateway:POST"` - Enables [deploying](#exporting-and-deploying-your-api) HTTP API schemas to a stage on the API Gateway.
+    * `"apigateway:POST"` - Enables [deploying](#exporting-and-deploying-your-api) HTTP API definitions to a stage on the API Gateway.
     * `"apigateway:*"` - Assigns all GET, PUT, POST, PATCH, DELETE permissions to the IAM role.
     * `"cloudwatch:GetMetricData"` - Enables [viewing CloudWatch metrics](#viewing-cloudwatch-metrics) in Postman.